openshift/openshift-velero-plugin/README.md

 ### Image Stream
 #### Backup Plugin
-- Retrive internal registry and migration registry from annotaions.
+- Retrive internal registry and migration registry from annotations.
 - For all the tags check imagestream has any associated imagestreamtags so that we know we need to restore the tags as well.
 - For all the Items in al the tags, fetch `dockerImageReference`, constructs source and destination path from `dockerImageReference` and `migrationRegistry`.
 Fetches all the images referenced by namespace from internal image registry of openshift, `image-registry.openshift-image-registry.svc:5000/`,  and push the same to to defined docker registry, `oadp-default-aws-registry-route-oadp-operator.apps.<route>`.